fossxo/fossxo-gdd/source/technical-design/components-resources-entities.rst

 Player
     The Player component stores if the player is playing as X or as O.
+LocalPlayer
+    Tag component that indicates the player is local, e.g. using the keyboard and mouse to make mark selections.
 Mark
     The Mark component indicates the owner of a given position on the board.
 Ai